 Junketing was most concerning to Puritan authorities because of the dancing, which was seen as hypersexual and too tempting.
 Increase Mather, one of the famous (infamous?!) clan of Puritan preachers warned his followers that “the very motion of the body which is used in dancing has a palpable tendency to that which is evil.”
 He also said in sermons, which were later printed and distributed as a book, that “mixed dancing” between men and women “was utterly unlawful,” “a scandalous immorality,” “a recreation fitter for pagans and whores and drunkards than for Christians.”
 But of course, people kept right on dancing!

 Marissa: As we mentioned before, some of the anxiety was also about premarital sex.
 This wasn’t new.
 It had long been custom in England that engaged couples could have sex before they were married, which meant a lot of children being conceived before marriage.
-In New England, marriage, and even engagements, took on a more formal tone Actually betrothals were more more formal in England than in the colonies so I think the Puritans were more like the English in this way than say, settlers in Virginia whose sexual mores were much more relaxed.
+In New England, marriage, and even engagements, took on a more formal tone than they did in other American colonies such as Jamestown.
 Couples had to publicly announce their decision to marry, and then be formally married by a licensed individual – eventually, that official became a clergyman (but that wasn’t common until the end of the 17th century!).
 This didn’t stop people from being intimate before marriage.
 In fact, sex could often be a form of exchange between a man and woman: a woman would consent to sex if the man would agree to marriage; men who made such promises in the heat of passion could be legally charged for breaking a contract to marry if they went back on their promises!
 A significant number of the people disciplined for sex crimes were charged with having sex and/or conceiving before marriage, even when they married the person they had had sex with.
 They often tried to argue that they had been doing nothing wrong, harkening back to the older, English custom of allowing sex with fiancés.
 In these cases, the courts felt that their role was to bring the accused to the knowledge of their sin, get them to repent, and then publicly shame them in a way that would send a message to the rest of the community.

 Marissa: Much later, in the late 18th century, the question of marriage and sexuality led to a sort of middle ground with the practice known as bundling.
 It became harder and harder to control the sexual actions of the younger generations, and so premarital sex was less often policed.
-I have the perfect analogy for this.
-Cell phones in high schools- 10 years ago, 5 years ago and now.
 As people moved out into the country, and cities grew, there was less social pressure – your neighbors couldn’t watch you and turn you in, which was a major feature of Puritan culture during the 17th century.
 Instead of religious and social concerns, New Englanders were increasingly driven by economic concerns.
 So what does sexuality have to do with this?
 Well, bundling was a practice where young men and women would court – date- at their parents’ homes.
 As one English visitor described while traveling through New England wrote, “At their usual time the old couple retire to bed, leaving the young ones to settle matters as they can, who after having sat up as long as they think proper, go to bed also, but without pulling off their undergarments, in order to prevent scandal.”
 So essentially, these young men and women got all snuggly in bed together, but while still wearing their undies.
 I think we all know what they were actually doing – and that actually was the point.
 Puritan parents weren’t fools!

 Sarah: When I teach this, it makes my students so giggly and uncomfortable and I love it.
 It just blows their minds that the Puritans were letting their kids get cozy with their boyfriends and girlfriends in the next room.